 1. Effective Communication

 Are you effectively communicating with your team?
 A Nurse.com article suggests active listening and a sense of community as ways to improve communication.
 Are you listening carefully and asking questions?
 Need structure?
-Try the SBAR (Situation, Background, Assessment, Recommendation) model to improve your communication technique and improve patient safety.
+Try the SBAR (Situation, Background, Assessment, Recommendation) model to improve your communication technique and patient safety.

 2. Motivation